PontusGillenang/CoolestMovieAPI/Documentation/Standup.md

   What will I do next?

+  * MOV-192 - GetActorsByMovie
+  * MOV-193 - Delete Method in ActorController
+  * MOV-195 - HATEOAS for ActorController

   **MurreCigarr**

+  What have I done since last standup?

+  * Welcome to the group!

   What will I do next?

+  * MOV-197 - Rewrite TrailerController
+  * MOV-198 - HATEOAS for TrailerController

+  **Micael**

+  What have I done since last standup?

   * Welcome to the group!

-  **Micael**

   What will I do next?

-  * Welcome to the group!
+  * MOV-184 - Walkthrough HATEOAS code to teammembers
+  * MOV-194 - Create HATEOAS link proposal
+  * MOV-199 - HATEOAS for MovieController
+  * MOV-183 - Implement HATEOAS proof of concept

 ### Secretary notes...